Trump Boosts Roy Moore From Across State Lines

 “So did you see what happened today?
 You know the yearbook?” he asked.
 “There was a little mistake made.”

-Trump said of Gloria Allred, “Anytime you see her, you know something’s going wrong.”
+Trump said of Gloria Allred, “Any time you see her, you know something’s going wrong.”

 And the message on the yearbook, and generally on the credibility of Moore’s accusers, appears to be penetrating, at least with attendees I spoke with.

 “Today when I heard the woman had phonied up some of the entries in her yearbook or whatever it was, I started to wonder about the veracity of the entire story,” said Dave Hoxeng, 61, a radio station owner in Pensacola.
 Hoxeng is no particular fan of Moore’s but thinks Trump “doesn’t have a choice.
-If the Republican party wants to maintain their ability to get things done in the Senate, they need a Republican.
+If the Republican Party wants to maintain their ability to get things done in the Senate, they need a Republican.
 So I suppose some people are gonna hold their nose and vote.”

 “I really think it is kind of suspicious,” said Michelle Lovitte, 46, who works in data entry and lives in Mobile, Alabama.
 Lovitte pointed out that Moore has held public office over the years without the allegations coming up until now.
 “I don’t buy it.”